jakebailey/talk-ts-congress-2023/slides.md

 ##

-Our outputs are constructed global scripts, but we're tricky.
+Our outputs are constructed global scripts, but we can be clever.

 ```ts
 namespace ts {